 Those who spend a lot of time outside are at greatest risk, but it only takes one “bite” to receive enough of the infectious agent to get you sick.
 Repelling these little blood junkies is your best bet but if that fails and you believe that you have fallen ill due to mosquito bite it is important you get to your doctor for proper testing.
 There are some simple, yet specific blood tests to look for these different diseases and syndromes.
 Often time, an astute doctor can recognize a group of symptoms and begin treatment immediately to help you feel better while waiting on the data from the blood.

-If DEET is not something you are interested in then here are some of these oils I have found to be successful in repelling mosquitos:
+If DEET is not something you are interested in, here are some of the essential oils for repelling mosquitos:

 The nice part is, you can mix these all together to come up with a potent repellent cocktail.
 Other than smelling like an old library and work boots, this should keep them away and other insects like ticks, lice, and fleas.